Skip to main content

 FlexibilityAll frameworks supportedLimited to vLLM/Neuron supported models

-ScalingNVSwitch high bandwidthNeuronLink, large-scale clusters
+ScalingNVSwitch high bandwidthNeuronLink, large cluster support

 AvailabilityLimited (demand > supply)Relatively easier